indrayam/coding-nerd-notes/git/git.md

 ## Moving Between Branches
 - Create a new local branch
 - Switch to a branch
+    - `git checkout -`
 - Create parallel git working trees for branches
 - Stashing local uncommitted changes